CloudReactor/cloudreactor-procwrapper/README.md

 `cloudreactor-procwrapper` doesn't have any required dependencies, but it can be installed with the following extras:

-`aws`: Support for fetching secrets from AWS Secrets Manager, Systems Manager Parameter Store (SSM), or S3, and determining the assumed role, implemented by the [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library.
-Note that you don't need this extra when running in AWS Lambda, as it's included already.
+* `aws`: Support for fetching secrets from AWS Secrets Manager, Systems Manager Parameter Store (SSM), App Config, or S3, and determining the assumed role, implemented by the [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library.
+Note that you don't need this extra when running in AWS Lambda, as it's included already in the Lambda environment.

-`jsonpath`: Support for secret resolution using JSON Path, implemented by the [jsonpath-ng](https://github.com/h2non/jsonpath-ng) library
+* `jsonpath`: Support for secret resolution using JSON Path, implemented by the [jsonpath-ng](https://github.com/h2non/jsonpath-ng) library

-`yaml`: Support for configuration files in YAML format, implemented by the [pyyaml](https://pyyaml.org/) library
+* `yaml`: Support for configuration files in YAML format, implemented by the [pyyaml](https://pyyaml.org/) library

-`dotenv`: Support for environment variables defined in the dotenv format, implemented by the [dotenv](https://github.com/theskumar/python-dotenv) library
+* `dotenv`: Support for environment variables defined in the dotenv format, implemented by the [dotenv](https://github.com/theskumar/python-dotenv) library

-`mergedeep`: Support for secret object value merging using alternative strategies, implemented by the [mergedeep](https://github.com/clarketm/mergedeep) library
+* `mergedeep`: Support for secret object value merging using alternative strategies, implemented by the [mergedeep](https://github.com/clarketm/mergedeep) library
+* `ec2`: Support for fetching EC2 metadata using the [ec2-metadata](https://github.com/adamchainz/ec2-metadata) library

 Use brackets after `cloudreactor-procwrapper` to enable support for the desired functionality.
 For example, to install AWS support, JSON Path secret resolution,